Disable Accounts

 1. **Safety Conditions**: This section displays checks that must pass before execution.
 The action is blocked if any condition fails.
 Additional safety conditions may be added in future releases.

 2. **Preview**: This section lists the accounts from the query results that are eligible for disablement.
-Use the checkboxes to select the accounts to disable.
+Use the **Name** filter above the table to narrow the list by account name.
+Use the checkboxes to select individual accounts to disable.

 3. **Summary**: Use this section to add notes (required) documenting the reason for the action.